timmseth/Fido/README.md

 For a more information, keep reading.

-## Features
+## Current Features
+* Easy set up and configuration.
 * Simple, intuitive, and tablet-ready interface.
-* Easy set up and configuration.
 * Provides a centralized record (easy automated backups).
+* Allows for comparison of "optimal conditions" and current conditions.
 * Works great with PhpMyAdmin.

+## Future Features
 * Automatically calculates most efficient route for new fiber.
 * Automatically calculates loss and cable requirements.
-* Allows for comparison of "optimal conditions" and current conditions.
-* Modular design allows for quick customization of individual sections of the front end.
+* Modular design to allow quick customization of individual sections of the front end.

 ## What it accomplishes: